 A: While fellows are placed across the government, the Presidential Innovation Fellows program is administratively housed in the General Services Administration.
 All Fellows are hired by the General Services Administration (GSA) then detailed to agencies.
 All fellows are based in DC for their year of fellowship.

-A: The number of Fellows throughout the year varies depending, on the needs of our partner agencies and projects we are supporting.
+A: The number of Fellows throughout the year varies, depending on the needs of our partner agencies and projects we are supporting.
+We are currently recruiting 20-25 fellows for fall 2018.

 A: The Presidential Innovation Fellows program is a competitive process that attracts thousands of interesting and capable candidates each year.
 Most of our Fellowship positions require ability to work in a modern technical, design and product environment.
 Many have significant experience and track records of delivering at a very high-level, are proven leaders, and innovative thinkers.
 We look at domain expertise, functional expertise, and many other factors, including how the overall group will work together.